West San Jose’s Country Lane Neighborhood Is No Longer A Hidden Treasure

 Other notable Country Lane trailblazers include Jacob Graves (Graves Avenue fame) who owned 193 acres, grew apples, pears, peaches, cherries, Silver prunes, oranges, and wine grapes.
 Graves’ home was on the corner of Graves/Saratoga.
 Another landowner was H. Davidson who owned 100 acres; 24 acre vineyard, zinfandel, charbono, mataro, muscat, and Black Malvoise grapes; apricots, Silver/French prunes.
 H.W.
 Platt & Dusing owned 29 acres of French prunes, apricots, plums, and peaches.

-Many people do not know that Country Lane neighborhood was partially used for growing grapes for wine making.
+Many people do not know that several hundred acres of Country Lane neighborhood were used for growing grapes for wine making.

 Owners who lease their Country Lane properties should consider hiring an experienced property manager and/or a professional property management company who are competent and savvy.
 A professional and competent property manager can help a property owner achieve long-term growth in equity and obtain an above average return-on-investment.